 🎯 Stage goal

-- Stay structured under ambiguity
+- Stay calm under ambiguity

 - Outline a high-level architecture

-- Explain technology choices and trade-offs
+- Explain technology choices and the major trade-offs

 📊 Format